 These rules apply for the purposes of the exercise by the Court of its jurisdiction under the Surrogacy Act 2008.

-5. Application of Family Court Rules 1998
+5. Application of Family Court Rules 2021

-The Family Court Rules 1998 referred to in the Table apply to the exercise by the Court of its jurisdiction under the Surrogacy Act 2008.
+The Family Court Rules 2021 apply to the exercise by the Court of its jurisdiction under the Surrogacy Act 2008.

-Table